Ban Bueng district

 Ban Bueng (บ้านบึง, [bâːn bɯ̄ŋ]) is a district (amphoe) of Chonburi province, Thailand.

 Geography

 The district is in the center of Chonburi Province in the Khao Khiao Massif area.

-Neighboring districts are (from the north clockwise) Phan Thong, Phanat Nikhom, Bo Thong, Nong Yai, Si Racha and Mueang Chonburi.
+Neighbouring districts are (from the north clockwise) Phan Thong, Phanat Nikhom, Bo Thong, Nong Yai, Si Racha and Mueang Chonburi.

 History

 The district was created in 1921 as a minor district (king amphoe).
 1938 it was elevated to full district status.

 Administration

 The district is divided into eight sub-districts (tambons), which are further subdivided into 52 villages (mubans).
 Ban Bueng itself has town (thesaban mueang) status and covers parts of tambon Ban Bueng.
 Nong Phai Kaeo and Khlong Kio each have township (thesaban tambon) status, both townships covering parts of the same-named tambon.